-We are used to classifying maintenance into three main types – preventive, corrective, and predictive – but experience tells us that several tasks do not fit perfectly into any of these categories.
+We are used to classifying maintenance into three main types – preventive maintenance, reactive maintenance, and predictive maintenance – but experience tells us that several tasks do not fit perfectly into any of these categories.

 Failure-finding tasks are a good example.
 But what is this about failure-finding maintenance, anyway?
 Should it be part of your maintenance plan?
 If so, when should you apply it?
 Is the universe infinite?
 We’ll see about that.